Seeed-Studio/wiki-documents/docs/Quantum-Mini-Linux-Development-Kit.md

 ### Q1: How can I install a fan to cool down the board

 We are planning to release a fan and a fan holder for this product in the near future.
 However, for now we have released [fan holder DXF files](files.seeedstudio.com/wiki/Quantum-Mini-Linux-Dev-Kit/cooling-case-202006-fan.zip) for your reference.
+You can install a 20x20x6mm fan to this fan holder.

 The fan holder can be installed as follows: